mitdbg/datascienceclass/spring_2022/lab_1/README.md

 One of the most popular tools for working with relatively small datasets (i.e. that fit in the main memory of a single machine) is a python library called Pandas.
 Pandas uses an abstraction called dataframes to manipulate tabular data.
 It natively supports reading data from a variety of common file formats including CSVs, fixed-width files, columnar formats, HDF5, and JSON.
 It also allows you to import data from common database management systems (DBMSs).
 A comprehensive list is [here](https://pandas.pydata.org/pandas-docs/stable/reference/io.html).

 #### 1. Reading and parsing files
-First, lets start up the container, and have a look at the first few lines of data file for IMDB titles.
+First, lets start up the container, and have a look at the first few lines of the data file for IMDB titles.

 ```bash
 root@27d54bf8c84b:/lab1# head data/titles.csv